zephyyrr/soda/README.md

 ## 8X - IO Operations
-	81 - Print a as integer
+	81 - Print register a as integer
-	82 - Print a as char
+	82 - Print register a as char
 ##